Development of The Annual School Calendar

 Who makes the final decision on the School Calendar?

 The Draft Proposed School Calendar developed by the School Calendar Committee is provided to the Board of Education for their initial review.
 The finalized draft Proposal is made available for Public Comment and the comments received are compiled and provided to the Board.
 The Board then decides whether to accept the Proposed Calendar as prepared or to make changes to it.
 The Board's final decision occurs at a regularly scheduled Public Board Meeting; historically, this has occurred at the Board's March meeting.
+However, is a Public Board Meeting is not scheduled for the month of March, the Board will decide at the February Public Board Meeting.

 How does the School Calendar Committee pick the dates for the calendar?